semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 Before we dive into defining our own mapping, it is important to understand **dynamic mapping**, how it works, and what we can configure.

+**Be careful: The parameters shown bellow can only be set when creating the index.
+If you want to modify the mapping of an existing index, there is some tricks involving aliases, but we will talk about it later.**

 ##### Type detection

 When you're inserting data into Elasticsearch, they are formatted with JSON structure.
 Elasticsearch is able to automatically guess the type of each fields : numbers, string,